Blotch3D/Blotch3D/README.md

 internally use other threads, as well.
 Do not use Parallel, async, etc. code structures that access 3D resources.

-This pattern is also used by MonoGame.
+This pattern and these rules are also used by MonoGame.
 In fact, the BlWindow3D class inherits from MonoGame's "Game" class.
 But instead of overriding certain "Game" class methods, you override BlWindow3D's Setup, FrameProc, and FrameDraw methods.
 Other "Game" class methods and events can still be overridden, if needed.

-The above pattern is necessary because certain 3D subsystems (OpenGL, DirectX, etc.) generally require that 3D resources be accessed by a single thread.
+All this is necessary because certain 3D subsystems (OpenGL, DirectX, etc.) generally require that 3D resources be accessed by a single thread.
 (There are some platform-specific exceptions, but MonoGame does not use them.)

-The Setup, FrameProc, and FrameDraw override methods are used as
+The Setup, FrameProc, and FrameDraw override methods are called by the 3D thread as follows:
-follows:

 The Setup method is called by the 3D thread once at the beginning of instantiation of the BlWindow3D-derived object.
 You might put